theSalted/AdventOfCode25/README.md

 > Advent of Code is an Advent calendar of small programming puzzles for a variety of skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.

+> [!NOTE]
+> Zed, like a lot of IDE, like add a empty line at the bottom when you press save.
+For input file sometimes I created in Zed other times I created in nvim.
+So some solutions would remove the last line and while other won't.
+Apologize in advance.

 Edit: I realized in Day 9 all the puzzles have part 2...
 I guess I'll revisit once i catched up...

 I may (or may not) use a different language for each day: